dynatrace-ace-services/easy-data-ingest/data-ingest/Readme.md

 ![image](https://user-images.githubusercontent.com/40337213/121258573-5d97e600-c8af-11eb-814b-49569e7d8844.png)

 # Generate the toplogy model
-Now we have to create the data model, we will do that with the `topology type` configuration here :
+Now we have to create the data model, we will do that with the `topology model` configuration here :
 - [topology model](/topology-model)